shadowsocks/shadowsocks-qt5/README.md

 Note
 ----

-- By default, `ss-qt5` works with `libQtShadowsocks`.
-While you can still use a shadowsocks backend such as [Shadowsocks-libev] [ss-libev] and [Shadowsocks-Python] [ss-python].
+- By default, `ss-qt5` works with `libQtShadowsocks` which is considered as a reliable and lightweight alternative.
+While you can still use other shadowsocks backends such as [Shadowsocks-libev] [ss-libev] and [Shadowsocks-Python] [ss-python].
-- [Shadowsocks-Python] [ss-python] is highly recommended to serve as backend for better performance and stability.
+- If `ss-qt5` crashes and the single-instance mode is on, you may need to manually delete `/tmp/qipc_sharedmemory_shadowsocksqt*` and `/tmp/qipc_systemsem_shadowsocksqt*`.
+Otherwise, `ss-qt5` will complain that another instance is already running.
 - Don't be panic if you encounter a bug.
 Please feel free to open [issues](https://github.com/librehat/shadowsocks-qt5/issues).
 Just remember to run from terminal or `cmd` and paste the output to the description of issue.

 Installation
 ------------